KenDickey/Cuis-Smalltalk-IChing/README.md

 Four translations are available at http://www.russellcottrell.com/VirtualYarrowStalks/

-Chinese characters require Unicode to display, note another translation in EnhancedText/Unicode/utf8.txt
+Chinese characters require Unicode to display.
+To view in Cuis, open or load IChing.txt into tha TextEditor, select All, change font (cmd-k) to KiwiMaru Light.

 A very interesting observation of hexagram structure is at https://www.yijing.nl/structures/Gritter.html